Key Takeaways From the Blog

 Object-Oriented Programming in Python

-Object-Oriented Programming (OOP) is a paradigm that allows you to structure your programs using classes and objects.
-Essential OOP concepts in Python include:
+Object-Oriented Programming (OOP) is a programming paradigm that lets you organize your code with classes and objects.
+Some of the essential OOP concepts in Python are:

-- Inheritance: Deriving new classes from existing ones.
+- Inheritance: Getting new classes from already existing ones.

 Advanced Python Topics

-- Decorators: These are functions that alter the functionality of other functions.
+- Decorators: These are the functions that change the behavior of other functions.

-- List comprehension: A concise way to create lists.
+- List comprehension: A simple method to create lists.

 Python Libraries